-NR 10.25 Wild turkey hunting.
+- NR 10.25 Wild turkey hunting.
 (1) LICENSES, STAMPS AND CARCASS TAGS. (a) Authorization to hunt.
 1. Except as provided under subd.
 2., no person may hunt wild turkey unless he or she possesses a wild turkey hunting license and stamp issued by the department and turkey carcass tag issued by the department or Ft.
 McCoy military reservation.
-All licenses, stamps, and carcass tags shall be valid for the current hunting season.

-2. Persons possessing a senior citizen recreation card issued prior to January 1, 1992 do not need to possess a turkey hunting license or stamp.

-(b) Landowner preference.
+All licenses, stamps, and carcass tags shall be valid for the current hunting season. - 2.
+Persons possessing a senior citizen recreation card issued prior to January 1, 1992 do not need to possess a turkey hunting license or stamp. - (b) Landowner preference.
 Qualified Wisconsin resident landowners or persons assigned eligibility under s.
-29.164, Stats., may request first preference when applying for authorization to hunt wild turkeys provided the zone applied for:

-1. Is open to wild turkey hunting.

-2. Contains at least 50 acres in one parcel owned by the Wisconsin resident applicant.

-(c) License application procedures.
+29.164, Stats., may request first preference when applying for authorization to hunt wild turkeys provided the zone applied for: - 1.
+Is open to wild turkey hunting. - Contains at least 50 acres in one parcel owned by the Wisconsin resident applicant. - (c) License application procedures.
 Persons applying to hunt wild turkeys on the Ft.
 McCoy military reservation shall apply to that facility.
-All other applicants shall apply for a turkey hunting license as follows:

-1. Application for authorization to purchase a turkey hunting license shall be made on forms provided by the department.

-2. All fall and spring hunting season applications shall be postmarked no later than the deadline dates indicated on the form or received by a department service center location on those dates to be considered for selection.
+During a fall season when the department will issue at least one license to all applicants, it is not necessary to apply for authorization to purchase a fall turkey hunting license.
+All other applicants shall apply for an authorization to purchase a turkey hunting license as follows: - Application for authorization to purchase a turkey hunting license shall be made on forms provided by the department. - 2.
+All fall and spring hunting season applications shall be postmarked no later than the deadline dates indicated on the form or received by a department service center location on those dates to be considered for selection.
 The annual deadlines may not be sooner than July 1.